EndPointCorp/end-point-blog/2010/09/13/perl-testing-stopping-firehose.html.md

 Bail out!
 Stopping on a failed 'is_deeply' test from line 17 of test1.t.
 ```

-Yes, the [Test::Most](http://search.cpan.org/~ovid/Test-Most-0.23/lib/Test/Most.pm) module does some similar things, but I don't use it because it's yet another module dependency, it doesn't allow me to control the number of acceptable failures before bailing, and it doesn't show pretty output for is_deeply.
+Yes, the [Test::Most](https://metacpan.org/pod/release/OVID/Test-Most-0.23/lib/Test/Most.pm) module does some similar things, but I don’t use it because it’s yet another module dependency, it doesn’t allow me to control the number of acceptable failures before bailing, and it doesn’t show pretty output for is_deeply.